 From Victoria by bus:

 It's best if you take a bus from the main bus terminal in Victoria.
-Buses route no. 14 and 35 stop directly outside The Station.
-They leave Victoria hourly but in peak hours (7am - 9am and 3pm - 5pm) they tend to be more frequent.
+Buses route no.14 and 35 stop directly outside The Station.
+The busses leave Victoria hourly but in peak hours (7am - 9am and 3pm - 5pm) they tend to be more frequent.

 To Victoria by bus: